-f) FCI - Corvette Lithium Project
+f) FCI - Corvette Lithium Project - Transferred to O3 Mining as of July 5, 2019

 The FCI - Corvette Lithium Project covers 28 claims covering 1,434 hectares and is located within the James Bay Greenstone Belt in Northern Québec, Canada.
 The FCI - Corvette Lithium Project is subject to a 1.5% to 3.5% NSR.
 On August 27, 2018, Osisko entered into a binding agreement with 92 Resources, which sets forth the terms of an exploration earn-in on the property.
-Under the Exploration Earn-In, 92 Resources must commit \$2,250,000 in work expenditures over a three-year period to earn a 50% interest on the FCI-Corvette Lithium Project, subject to certain annual work expenditure thresholds, including a guaranteed expenditure threshold of \$250,000 in the first year.
-Upon signing on August 27, 2018, and as further consideration for the granting of the Exploration Earn-In, 92 Resources issued 1 million common shares of 92 Resources to the Corporation at a fair value of \$60,000.
+Under the exploration earn-In, 92 Resources must commit \$2,250,000 in work expenditures over a three-year period to earn a 50% interest on the FCI-Corvette Lithium Project, subject to certain annual work expenditure thresholds, including a guaranteed expenditure threshold of \$250,000 in the first year.
+Upon signing on August 27, 2018, and as further consideration for the granting of the exploration earn-In, 92 Resources issued 1 million common shares of 92 Resources to the Corporation at a fair value of \$60,000.
 An additional 1 million common shares of 92 Resources will be issued to the Corporation on the first anniversary.

-Following the completion of the Exploration Earn-In, the FCI - Corvette Lithium Project will be transferred to a new joint venture entity to be owned 50% by Osisko and 50% by 92 Resources.
+Following the completion of the exploration earn-In, the FCI - Corvette Lithium Project will be transferred to a new joint venture entity to be owned 50% by Osisko and 50% by 92 Resources.
 Osisko and 92 Resources will then enter into a joint venture agreement in respect of the project.
 In addition, 92 Resources may earn a further 25% interest in the joint venture entity (for a total interest of 75%) by electing to fund an additional \$2 million of project level expenditures (such as a preliminary economic assessment or pre-feasibility study).